The Temptations: Eddie Kendricks' departure and Paul Williams' retirement: 1969–1973

-Before Kendricks officially left the Temptations, he and Paul Williams recorded the lead vocals for "Just My Imagination (Running Away with Me)", a ballad that became Kendricks' final single with the group.
+Before Kendricks officially left The Temptations, he and Paul Williams recorded the lead vocals for "Just My Imagination (Running Away with Me)", a ballad that became Kendricks' final single with the group.
 Included on the Sky's the Limit LP along with the original album version of "Smiling Faces Sometimes", "Just My Imagination" was released as a single in January 1971, and the song began steadily climbing the US pop singles chart, peaking at number 1 two months later.
 By the time "Just My Imagination" topped the charts, Kendricks had negotiated his release from the group and signed a solo deal with Motown's Tamla label.

-The Temptations originally hired Ricky Owens, from the Los Angeles-based vocal group the Vibrations, to replace Kendricks.
-However, Owens only played two dates with the group before he was fired for forgetting the words to his solo numbers due to nervousness.
-For several weeks of the spring of 1971, the Temptations were without a fifth member.
-Owens meanwhile returned to the Vibrations and died in Los Angeles, California, on December 6, 1996, at the age of 57.

-Whitfield took the remaining Temptations quartet and re-recorded "It's Summer", the B-side to "Ball of Confusion (That's What the World Is Today)", as a replacement single.
-"Smiling Faces Sometimes" was released as a single for the Undisputed Truth instead, becoming a Top 5 hit on the Billboard Hot 100 in 1971.
+For several weeks of the spring of 1971, The Temptations were without a fifth member.
+Whitfield took the remaining Temptations quartet, along with Richard Street—former member of The Distants and lead vocalist of the Motown group The Monitors—who had been called on to temporarily fill Kendricks’ role to re-recorded "It's Summer", the B-side to "Ball of Confusion (That's What the World Is Today)", as a replacement single.
+"Smiling Faces Sometimes" was released as a single for The Undisputed Truth instead, becoming a Top 5 hit on the Billboard Hot 100 in 1971.
 Meanwhile, "It's Summer" peaked at number 51 on the Billboard Hot 100, making it the first Temptations single to miss the Top 40 since "Farewell My Love" eight years earlier.

+The Temptations originally hired Ricky Owens, from the Los Angeles-based vocal group The Vibrations, to replace Kendricks.
+However, Owens only played three dates with the group before he was fired for forgetting the words to his solo numbers due to nervousness.
+Owens returned to The Vibrations and died in Los Angeles, California, on December 6, 1996, at the age of 57.

-After his doctor declared a few weeks later that he was unable to continue performing due to medical reasons, Paul Williams quit the Temptations in May.
-Richard Street officially took Williams's place, although Williams continued to be paid his customary one-fifth of group revenue (Street was paid on salary for the first eighteen months of his tenure), and worked when he could with the group as an adviser and choreographer.
+In July 1971, The Temptations finally found a permanent replacement for the first tenor position in twenty-year-old Baltimore native Damon Harris.
+Meanwhile, Richard Street was now serving as a substitute for Paul Williams, who was advised by doctors to retire from the group altogether.
+A persistent misconception suggests that Street sang Williams' parts from backstage while Williams mimed onstage.
+In reality, Williams continued to perform his own vocals live in spite of his declining health.
+After Williams left near the end of July, Street officially took his place, although Williams continued to be paid his customary one-fifth of group revenue (Street was paid on salary for the first eighteen months of his tenure), and worked when he could with the group as an adviser and choreographer.
 After Williams had recovered enough to record again, he recorded two sides in 1973 for a debut solo single.
 However, on August 17, 1973, Williams died in Detroit at the age of 34 from a gunshot wound, his death ruled a suicide by the Wayne County coroner.